-SEG 670 (3) Research Statistics & Single-Subject Design-This course enables students to read, interpret, and use single-subject research design methods for children with disabilities in the classroom setting.
+SEG 670 (3) Research Statistics & Single-Case Design- This course enables students to read, interpret, and use single-case research design methods for students with disabilities in the classroom setting.
 Proposal components of the exit research project are completed in this course.
 Clinicals: 10 hours.
 Pre-requisites: EDG 636, SEG 630, 638, 642.
 Fee.
 (Typically Summer)

 SEG 672 (3) Methods & Assessment for Special Populations II-A more intensive study of assessment related to the individual progress of students in individual group settings will occur.
 Monitoring of individual progress and the implementation of systematic teaching procedures and cognitive strategies are addressed.
 (Field Component II) Clinicals: 15 hours.
 Pre-requisites: EDG/SEG 601, SEG 660.
+Fee.
+(Typically Spring)